Other people made Haystacks, but my Grandma made Squiggles!

 A cookie with such a fun and silly name like Squiggles and Grandma Zelda just go together.
 Ask anyone that knew and loved Grandma, they would probably tell you the same.
 Just like Christmas, they were Fun and Magical!

-- 1 12 ounce bag chips chocolate or butterscotch
+- 1 12 ounce bag Chocolate Chips or other flavor

 - Heat a large saucepan over medium-low heat.